 Risk FactorsCurrently, only 52% of Utahns are drinking optimum fluoridated water.
 Other risk factors include eating habits, such as frequent snacking and pop consumption, not brushing/flossing regularly, and not visiting the dentist regularly.

 Related Risk Factors Indicators:

 Health Status OutcomesOral disease has been linked to several other chronic diseases, including cardiovascular disease and diabetes.
-Periodontal disease in pregnant women has also been linked to preterm, low birth weight babies.

 Related Health Status Outcomes Indicators: